markusrenoldner/science-notes/Inf-sup stability.md

 We could turn around the inf-sup condition ("sup-inf"), or we ask for the (less restrictive) "non-degeneracy condition"/NDC: $$\sup_u\frac{B(u,v)}{\Vert u\Vert\Vert v\Vert}> 0\quad \forall v$$Coercivity also implies NDC.

 The result is: inf-sup stable and NDC fulfilling bilinearforms yield a unisolvent [[Variational problem]] and we have continuous dependence on the data $$\Vert u\Vert \leq \beta^{-1} \Vert f\Vert$$
+The latter inequality is also called "stability", as perturbations of the data bound the resulting perturbations of the solution.

 ## Discrete inf-sup condition
 Solvability is not inherited into discrete setting (!!!)